-A stepwise approach is usually recommended for agoraphobia (and any underlying panic disorder).
+A stepwise approach is usually recommended for treating agoraphobia and any underlying panic disorder.

-- Step one: educate yourself about your condition, possible lifestyle changes you can make, and self-help techniques to help relieve symptoms.
+- step one – find out more about your condition, the lifestyle changes you can make, and self-help techniques to help relieve symptoms

-- Step two: enrol yourself on what is known as a guided self-help programme.
+- step two – enrol yourself on a guided self-help programme

-- Step three: refer yourself or be referred to a more intensive type of therapy such as cognitive behavioural therapy or see if your symptoms can be controlled using medication.
+- step three – undertake more intensive treatments, such as cognitive behavioural therapy (CBT), or see if your symptoms can be controlled using medication

 Lifestyle changes and self-help techniques

-Often, learning more about agoraphobia and its association with panic disorders and panic attacks can help you better control your symptoms.
+Learning more about agoraphobia and its association with panic disorder and panic attacks may help you control your symptoms better.

 These self-help techniques are described below.

-- Stay where you are, and try to resist the urge to run to a place of safety during a panic attack.
-If driving, pull over and park where it is safe to do so.
+- stay where you are – try to resist the urge to run to a place of safety during a panic attack; if you're driving, pull over and park where it's safe to do so

-- Focus.
-It's important for you to focus on something non-threatening and visible, such as the time passing on your watch, or items in a supermarket.
-Remind yourself that the frightening thoughts and sensations are a sign of panic and will eventually pass.
+- focus – it's important for you to focus on something non-threatening and visible, such as the time passing on your watch, or items in a supermarket; remind yourself the frightening thoughts and sensations are a sign of panic and will eventually pass

-- Try slow, deep breathing.
-Feelings of panic and anxiety can get worse if you breathe too quickly.
-Try to focus on slow, deep breathing while counting slowly to three on each breath in and out.
+- breathe slowly and deeply – feelings of panic and anxiety can get worse if you breathe too quickly; try to focus on slow, deep breathing while counting slowly to three on each breath in and out

-- Challenge your fear.
-Try to work out what it is you fear and challenge it.
-You can achieve this by constantly reminding yourself that what you fear is not real and will pass.
+- challenge your fear – try to work out what it is you fear and challenge it; you can achieve this by constantly reminding yourself that what you fear isn't real and will pass

-- Don't fight an attack.
-Trying to fight symptoms of a panic attack can often make it worse.
-Instead, reassure yourself by accepting that although it may seem embarrassing, and your symptoms may be difficult to deal with, your attack is not life-threatening.
+- don't fight an attack – trying to fight the symptoms of a panic attack can often make things worse; instead, reassure yourself by accepting that although it may seem embarrassing and your symptoms may be difficult to deal with, the attack isn't life threatening

-- taking regular exercise: exercise can relieve tension and stress while improving mood
+- take regular exercise – exercise can help relieve stress and tension and improve your mood

-- eating a healthy diet: a poor diet can make symptoms of panic and anxiety worse
+- have a healthy diet – a poor diet can make the symptoms of panic and anxiety worse

-- avoiding using drugs and alcohol: while they may provide short-term relief, in the long term they can make symptoms worse
+- avoid using drugs and alcohol – they may provide short-term relief, but in the long term they can make symptoms worse

-- avoiding drinks that contain caffeine, such as tea, coffee or cola: caffeine has a stimulant effect and can make your symptoms worse
+- avoid drinks containing caffeine, such as tea, coffee or cola – caffeine has a stimulant effect and can make your symptoms worse

-If your symptoms fail to respond to the above advice, your GP may recommend you enrol on a guided-self help programme.
-This involves working through self-help manuals detailing the types of issues you might be facing along with practical advice on how to deal with them.
+This involves working through self-help manuals that cover the types of issues you might be facing, along with practical advice about how to deal with them.

-Guided self-help for agoraphobia is based on cognitive behavioural therapy (CBT), which aims to change unhelpful and unrealistic patterns of thinking to bring positive changes in behaviour (see below for more information on CBT).
+Guided self-help for agoraphobia is based on CBT, which aims to change unhelpful and unrealistic patterns of thinking to bring about positive changes in behaviour.

-In turn, CBT uses a type of therapy known as exposure therapy, which involves being gradually exposed to the feared object or situation and using relaxation techniques to help reduce anxiety.
+In turn, CBT uses a type of therapy called exposure therapy, which involves being gradually exposed to the object or situation you fear and using relaxation techniques and breathing exercises to help reduce your anxiety.

-Most self-help programmes contain a series of goals to work towards over the course of five-to-six weeks.
+Most self-help programmes consist of a series of goals to work towards over the course of five to six weeks.